theborakompanioni/bitcoin-spring-boot-starter/readme.md

 **Write enterprise Bitcoin applications with Spring Boot.**

-Spring boot starter projects with convenient dependency descriptors for multiple Bitcoin related modules that you can include in your application.
+Spring boot starter projects with convenient dependency descriptors for multiple Bitcoin related modules that you can import into your application.
 Strong focus on integration and regression testing your own application or module.
-Included are features for representing, transporting, and performing comprehensive calculations and tests with Bitcoin in financial applications and monetary computations.
+Included are features for representing, transporting, and performing comprehensive calculations and tests with Bitcoin in financial applications and computations.

 **Note**: Most code is still experimental - **do not use in production**.
 This project is under active development.
 Pull requests and issues are welcome.